 External Female Genital Organs

 Internal Female Genital Organs

 Cysts are closed sacs that are separate from the tissue around them.
 They often contain fluid, blood, or sometimes solid material.
 Cysts that commonly occur in the female reproductive organs include the following:

 Occasionally, cysts or tumors in an ovary can cause the ovary to twist—a disorder called adnexal torsion Adnexal Torsion Adnexal torsion is twisting of the ovary and sometimes the fallopian tube, interrupting or cutting off the blood supply of these organs.
 Twisting causes sudden, severe pain and often nausea... read more .

 Rarely, certain gynecologic growths become cancerous Overview of Female Reproductive System Cancers Cancers can occur in any part of the female reproductive system—the vulva, vagina, cervix, uterus, fallopian tubes, or ovaries.
 These cancers are called gynecologic cancers.
 The most common... read more .

 Other gynecologic abnormalities include

-Cervical stenosis Cervical Stenosis Cervical stenosis is narrowing of the passageway through the cervix (the lower part of the uterus).
+Cervical stenosis Cervical Stenosis Cervical stenosis is narrowing or closing of the passageway through the cervix (the lower part of the uterus).
 Cervical stenosis often causes no symptoms.
-Rarely, the uterus fills with blood or pus.
-The... read more : Narrowing of the passageway through the lower part of the uterus (cervix) to the larger upper part (body)
+Cervical stenosis may cause menstrual... read more : Narrowing of the passageway through the lower part of the uterus (cervix) to the larger upper part (body)